Andrew Dawes (musician)

 Andrew Dawes CM (February 7, 1940 – October 30, 2022) was a Canadian violinist.
 He was known for his performances with the Orford String Quartet.

 Early life and education

 Dawes was born in High River, Alberta.
-His violin teachers included Clayton Hare and Murray Adaskin, and he studied with Lorand Fenyves at the Conservatoire de Geneve.
+His violin teachers included Clayton Hare and Murray Adaskin, and he studied with Lorand Fenyves at the Conservatoire de Genève.

 Career

 Dawes was first violinist of the Toronto-based Orford String Quartet throughout its existence from 1965 to 1991.
-The group toured through North America in 1984.
+The group toured North America in 1984.
 He also performed with the Tokyo String Quartet in 1995.